SamBri/ccx/README.md

 code snippets of ideas: spanning from finance to others.

 # The SMVAS.
-Behavioural spending and reducation in financial responsibility perspectively.
+Behavioural spending and reduced financial responsibility perspectively.